Can Large Language Models Replace Data Scientists in Biomedical Research?: Discussion

 \section{Discussion}

 In collaboration with medical experts, data scientists play a pivotal role in analyzing complex datasets, such as real-world patient data, to derive insights that improve patient care and inform evidence-based medicine.
-However, the rising demand for data science expertise, combined with the limited availability of skilled professionals, has created a bottleneck, slowing progress and hindering the full potential of data-driven clinical research.
-This shortage is restricting the ability to fully harness the vast amount of data available for advancing clinical research.
+However, the rising demand for data science expertise, combined with the limited availability of skilled professionals, has created a bottleneck, slowing progress and hindering the full potential of data-driven biomedical research.
+This shortage is restricting the ability to fully harness the vast amount of data available for advancing biomedical research.

-Large language models (LLMs) have emerged as powerful generalist artificial intelligence (AI) capable of following human instructions to perform a wide range of tasks in medicine~\cite{wang2024accelerating,lin2024panacea,jin2023matching}.
+Large language models (LLMs) have emerged as powerful generalist AI capable of following human instructions to perform a wide range of tasks in medicine~\cite{wang2024accelerating,lin2024panacea,jin2023matching}.
 In parallel, LLMs have demonstrated strong capabilities in solving coding challenges~\cite{chen2021evaluating}, completing software engineering tasks~\cite{wang2024opendevin}, and performing basic data analysis~\cite{lai2023ds}.
-These advancements suggest that LLMs hold great promise for streamlining data science projects in clinical research, a potential that has not yet been fully explored.
+These advancements suggest that LLMs hold great promise for streamlining data science projects in biomedical research, a potential that has not yet been fully explored.

-The primary goal of this study is to thoroughly evaluate the performance of cutting-edge LLMs in handling complex clinical research data and performing data science programming tasks.
-To achieve this, we developed a comprehensive coding benchmark, \datasetname, comprising 39 published clinical studies and 293 diverse, practical, and high-quality data analysis tasks in both Python and R. Based on these benchmarks, we found that current LLMs are not yet capable of fully automating data science tasks.
-At their first attempts, LLMs successfully solved only 40\%-80\% of Easy tasks, 15\%-40\% of Medium tasks, and 5\%-15\% of Hard tasks.
-This highlights the necessity of human oversight and post-processing to prevent misinformation and incorrect results when relying on LLMs for clinical data analysis.
+The primary goal of this study is to thoroughly evaluate the performance of cutting-edge LLMs in handling complex biomedical research data and performing data science programming tasks.
+To achieve this, we developed a comprehensive coding benchmark, \datasetname, comprising 39 published medical and biomedical studies and 293 diverse, practical, and high-quality data analysis tasks in both Python and R. Based on these benchmarks, we found that current LLMs are not yet capable of fully automating data science tasks.
+At their first attempts, LLMs successfully solved only 40-80\% of Easy tasks, 15-40\% of Medium tasks, and 5-15\% of Hard tasks.
+This highlights the necessity of human oversight and post-processing to prevent mistakes and incorrect results when relying on LLMs for biomedical data analysis.